Optimal bounds for semi-honest quantum oblivious transfer

 The first quantum protocol for oblivious transfer, called ``multiplexing'' at the time, was presented in a paper by Wiesner in the 1970's, which took until 1983 to get published \cite{Wiesner83}.
 Wiesner observed that the security of his protocol rested upon technological limitations, and that his protocol is broken in an information theoretic sense.

-Shortly thereafter, Bennett, Brassard, Breidbard, and Wiesner~\cite{BennettBBW83} presented another protocol where Alice can learn either bit with probability $\cos^2(\pi/8)$ and the other bit is hidden afterwards.
+Shortly thereafter, Bennett, Brassard, Breidbard, and Wiesner~\cite{BennettBBW83} presented another protocol wherein Alice can learn either bit with probability $\cos^2(\pi/8)\approx 0.854$ and the other bit is hidden afterwards.
 This protocol differs from our definition by sacrificing completeness in exchange for soundness, but it has other desirable properties such as its use for succinct random access codes \cite{Nayak99,AmbainisN+02}.

-In 1997, it was shown by Lo~\cite{Lo97} that if Bob has no information about Alice's choice bit, then Alice can learn both of Bob's data bits with certainty, rendering ideal quantum oblivious transfer impossible.
-Since then, by adding physical restrictions to the receiver, such as those based on current technology, it is possible to find interesting protocols.
-For example, if Alice has bounded-quantum-storage~\cite{DamgaardFSS08} or noisy-quantum-storage~\cite{WehnerST08,Schaffner10}.
+In 1997, it was shown by Lo~\cite{Lo97} that if Bob has no information about Alice's choice bit then Alice can learn both of Bob's data bits with certainty, rendering ideal quantum oblivious transfer impossible.
+Since then interesting protocols that assume bounds on Alice's ability to cheat have been proposed, such as bounded quantum storage~\cite{DamgaardFSS08} or noisy quantum storage \cite{WehnerST08,Schaffner10}.
 Recently, oblivious transfer in the noisy-storage model has been implemented in the laboratory \cite{ErvenN+13}.

 There have been other analyses of the security of quantum oblivious transfer protocols.
 For example, Salvail, Schaffner and Sotakova \cite{SalvailSS09} give lower bounds on the amount of information that is leaked to a dishonest party in any oblivious transfer protocol.
-In another work, Jain, Radhakrishnan and Sen \cite{JainRS09} showed a tradeoff between how many bits of information each player gets about the other parties input for $1$-out-of-$n$ oblivious transfer.
-Note that the security analysis of the above two papers involves information notions and entropy and does not directly translate to cheating probabilities, which is the measure of security used in this paper.
+In another work, Jain, Radhakrishnan and Sen \cite{JainRS09} showed a tradeoff between how many bits of information each player gets about the other party's input for $1$-out-of-$n$ oblivious transfer.
+The security analyses of these works involves information notions and entropy and does not directly translate to cheating probabilities, which is the measure of security used in this paper.